2xlink/telegram-delete-old-messages/readme.md

 3. Install requirements (from requirements.txt)
 4. Start the script: `python3 main.py`

-Note: This script does not deleted your "Saved Messages".
+Note: This script does not delete your "Saved Messages".